Building an Order-Flow Trading System for Crypto Markets

 - Add a receive-time replay and backtest engine with realistic fees, slippage, queue assumptions, partial fills, cancel latency, submit latency, rate limits, stale-data pauses, reconnect resync, and rejected orders.
 Reject any maker backtest that uses midpoint fills.

-- Add paper trading before credentials, then Binance Demo Mode with demoTrading: true, then read-only private state reconciliation, then live trading only behind LIVE_TRADING_ENABLED=true.
+- Add paper trading before credentials, then DEMO or TESTNET routing where supported, then read-only private state reconciliation, then exchange writes only behind EXECUTION_MODE=DEMO, TESTNET, or LIVE and every explicit gate.

 Acceptance criteria: